akirataguchi115/rencode/README.md

 try out first with 12.1 if 12.2 is accidentally non-umd

 crop seems to load core.js and core.wasm so it seems both are needed in 0.12.10

+right so i have gotten the original non .12 version from aniny21 browser extension repo

+now i just gotta check how to format a given 0.11 version to the aniny21 version

+test 11.0 from unpkg if it works on h.264

+ok wtf which version does work with av1

+ok huge news: 0.9 alpha 2 is the only version that supports av1 encoding so if that doesnt work none of this actuall works on my usecase

+this is just a hunch but ffmpeg util might be only for .12 onwards